eljefe303030/Melius/README.md

 1. a selection of mods that add a significant amount of visual imporvements to New Atlantis, includes New Atlantis Awaits, Positivity New Atlantis and related patches. *some users have reported drops in frame rates and infinite loading screens in New Atlantis when using these mods, I myself haven't and highly recommond these mods*

 **44.1 SPACECRAFT & VEHICLES - OVERHAULS & MECHANICS**
 1. [Astrogate](https://www.nexusmods.com/starfield/mods/9363) Immersive way to fly ships between systems and planets.
 Choice of FTL and Autopilot.
-Enable the two related files for best experiance. *Read the descriptions of the settings in main game menu, as some settings have the potential to prevent some quests from starting.* Recommended that you disable the following mods if using this; More Immersive Landings And Takeoffs & More Visualized Docking - Vanilla Enhanced & Default Speed
+Enable the two related files for best experience. *Read the descriptions of the settings in the main game menu, as some settings have the potential to prevent some quests from starting.* Recommended that you disable the following mods if using this; More Immersive Landings And Takeoffs & More Visualized Docking - Vanilla Enhanced & Default Speed
 2. a selection of mods that remove the limits for engine power, shield and weapons.
 Using these mods makes building more unique and bigger spaceships easier but could be considered cheating and can result in overpowered spaceships.

 **43.1 OUTPOST BUILDING**